 It is important that the account holder review the account history available online on a continuous basis.
 If there is any questionable transaction, refer to steps 1-4 below.
 Errors on receipts should be addressed with the business of origin.
 If the account holder is unable to resolve the dispute with the merchant, refer to steps 1-4 below.

-The University will mail, email or deliver a written notice at least twenty-one (21) days before the effective date of any change in terms or conditions if the change would result in increased charges or increased liability for the account holder.
+The University shall mail, email or deliver a written notice at least twenty-one (21) days before the effective date of any change in terms or conditions if the change would result in increased charges or increased liability for the account holder.
 Prior notice need not be given where an immediate change in terms or conditions is necessary to maintain or restore the security of an electronic transfer system or account.
 However, if a change is to be made permanent, the University will provide written notice of the change to the account holder within thirty (30) days, unless such disclosure would jeopardize the security of the system or account.

 The Campus Meal Plan is an online, prepaid debit account used to dine at on-campus dining facilities.
 Students in on-campus residence halls are required to purchase the Campus Meal Plan with their housing contract.
 Off-campus students may elect to participate in the Campus Meal Plan.
 The Campus Meal Plan participants must abide by the terms and conditions set forth in the contract.
-Additional information can be found online at Residential & Commuter Life and clicking on Housing and Meal Plan.
+Additional information can be found online at www.longwood.edu/lancercard and click on “Meal Plans”.
 On-campus food transactions will debit the Campus Meal Plan account first.
 If funds are insufficient to cover the cost of the transaction, the Lancer CA$H account will be debited for the balance of the purchase.